harrisonlab/phytophthora_fragariae/OrthoFinder.md

 done
 ```

-# Orthology groups containing transcription factor and transcriptional regulators were identified using the following commands
+## Orthology groups containing TF/TRs were identified using the following commands

 ```bash
 for num in 1